H-Y-H-Y-H/SelfSimRobot/Readme.md

-# Fully_body_VSM: Teaching Robots to Build Simulations of Themselves
+# SelfSimRobot: Teaching Robots to Build Simulations of Themselves

 Fully_body_VSM is a project aimed at enabling robots to understand and predict their own physical presence in the world through a single camera.
 Our system teaches robots to build accurate simulations of themselves, enhancing their ability to interact with the real-world environment.
 This repository contains all the code and models to set up and reproduce our results.